Getting an Instant Offer Real Estate Deal For Your Home

 With HomeLight’s Simple Sale platform, clients are matched with cash offers that allow them to sell in days, not months.

-Henderson has worked with clients using HomeLight’s Simple Sale and praises the platform for its “simplicity” and “straightforwardness.”
+Henderson has worked with clients using HomeLight’s Simple Sale platform and praises it for its “simplicity” and “straightforwardness.”

 Sellers are not hit by surprise credits or repair contingencies by buyers when using HomeLight’s Simple Sale.
 Henderson also likes that there are no additional fees.
 “Once an offer is accepted, the seller knows that’s what they’re going to get,” he adds.